1. Home

 What is the lifespan of a flexible solar panel?

 Flexible solar panels can last for 5-15 years.
-The expected lifespan varies quite a bit depending on the amount of usage, wear and tear of how they are used, how often they are moved, the quality of the product, and the weather conditions they are in as flexible panels don’t have the same protection from water and scratching as rigid panels.
+The expected lifespan varies quite a bit depending on the amount of usage, how often they are moved, the quality of the product, and the weather conditions they are in.

 Are flexible solar panels a good choice for your rooftop?

-Most likely, no. Flexible solar panels are not a good choice for a home roof.
-Flexible solar panels have lower electric generation efficiency and designed power output than rigid residential solar panels.
+Most likely, no. Flexible solar panels have lower efficiency than rigid residential solar panels.
 They are also not as durable and have shorter lifespans even with ideal usage and conditions.

 How much do flexible solar panels weigh?